Short-rate models with stochastic discontinuities: a PDE approach: Numerical results

 Table \ref{tab:ZCBgaussian} shows the maximum (in time) average absolute error

-and relative error w.r.t. the exact solution in \eqref{ZCBpriceGeneral} of the finite difference approximation and of the semi-analytic solution for the ZCB in the inner region $[-0.5,1]$ of interest in CASE 2 and CASE 4 with Gaussian jump distribution, for different choices of the discretization step $\Delta x$ (and $\Delta t= 0.004$).
-The error reduction in the finite difference approximation shows the convergence of the numerical method to the closed-form solution, while it is evident that the errors in the semi-analytic method are very small and remain relatively stable, with only slight variations attributable to floating-point arithmetic computations.\\ Results for CASE 3 are analogous to CASE 4 and thus not reported.

-Similar results are obtained in the presence of a discrete jump distribution for the spot interest rate.
+and relative error w.r.t. the exact solution in \eqref{ZCBpriceGeneral} of the finite difference approximation and of the semi-analytic solution for the ZCB in the inner region $[-0.5,1]$ of {observation} in CASE 2 and CASE 4 with Gaussian jump distribution, for different choices of the discretization step $\Delta x$ (and {$\Delta t= 0.002$}).
+The error reduction in the finite difference approximation shows {second-order convergence (in space) of the numerical method} to the closed-form solution, while it is evident that the errors in the semi-analytic method are very small and remain relatively stable, with only slight variations attributable to floating-point arithmetic computations.
+Results for CASE 3 are analogous to CASE 4 and thus not reported. \\ Similar results are obtained in the presence of a discrete jump distribution for the spot interest rate.
 We replicate scenarios similar to Cases 3 and 4, featuring a discretely distributed jump in the RFR, as outlined in Section~\ref{sec:simulation}.
-Figure \ref{ZCB_Bernoulli4} shows the finite difference approximation to the closed-form formula (\ref{ZCBpriceGeneral}) in the computational domain $[-1.60,2.065]$ with $\Delta x= 0.005$ and $\Delta t= 0.004$ for CASE 4.
+Figure \ref{ZCB_Bernoulli4} shows the finite difference approximation to the closed-form formula (\ref{ZCBpriceGeneral}) in the computational domain $[-1.60,2.065]$ with $\Delta x= 0.005$ and {$\Delta t= 0.002$} for CASE 4.

 Table \ref{tab:ZCBdiscrete} shows the maximum (in time) average absolute and relative error of the finite difference approximation and of the semi-analytic solution for the ZCB in the inner region $[-0.5,1]$ in CASE 4 with discrete jump distribution.
 The same comments on the convergence of the numerical method and on the error stability of the semi-analytic method hold.
-These numerical results testify to the validity of our PDE-based model for pricing a zero-coupon bond.
+These numerical results testify to the validity of our PDE-based model for pricing a {ZCB}.